Alt-J: In popular culture

 In 2016, their song "Left Hand Free" was featured in the Marvel Cinematic Universe film Captain America: Civil War.

+In 2017, their song "Deadcrush" was featured in the soundtrack for FIFA 18.

 In 2018, their songs "Tessellate" and "In Cold Blood" are the opening and ending respectively of the anime Ingress, based on the AR game created for Niantic: Ingress.

 In 2019, their songs "Breezeblocks" and "In Cold Blood" were featured on the Netflix series Daybreak, episodes 5 and 10 respectively.

 In 2020, their song "Left Hand Free" was featured in the Netflix series Outer Banks.

 Also in 2020, "In Cold Blood" was in the Netflix film, Extraction.

 In 2022, their song "Breezeblocks" was featured in the pilot episode, "Lightning Strikes", of Hulu series Tell Me Lies.

 In 2023, a portion of their song "Hunger of the Pine" was featured in the announcement trailer for Hello Games's video game Light No Fire.

 In December 2023, an instrumental version of their song "Adeline" was featured in the trailer for the Netflix film Society of the Snow.

+On May 27, 2026, their song "Hunger of the Pine" was featured in the episode "Secateurs" of The Testaments.